gao-hongnan/omniverse/omniverse/computer_science/type_theory/06-invariance-covariance-contravariance.md

 the same type.
 In practical terms, a `List[int]` is only a `List[int]` and cannot be treated as a `List[float]`, and vice versa.

+## The Connection of Mutability and Variance

+...

 ## Covariant in the return type vs Contravariant in the argument type

 ...